Client Tested Methods to Show ROI from Your SEO Work

 - A Google Analytics annotation of when you created or implemented a related optimization for that page

-Let’s say you setup a new page for a SEO campaign with a submission form, did some clever interlinking so that a certain page would be more visible to search engines, and/or some other clever SEO tactics.
+Let’s say you set up a new page for an SEO campaign with a submission form, did some clever interlinking so that a certain page would be more visible to search engines, and/or some other clever SEO tactics.
 Go to your Google Analytics and set an annotation when you are done.

 Using the annotated time stamp from your SEO work and showing the subsequent organic growth is a pretty concrete sign of how your work is impacting the business.
 Combine that with some clever Excel sheet magic about how it relates to ROI (more on that below) and you’ve got yourself some good leverage for justifying your existence alongside someone’s business.

 If you have a history of work or email chain of custody for when you optimized, you can even add annotations retroactively if needed.